 When will Sex Education season 3 premiere in Australia?

 Netflix has announced Sex Education season 3 will premiere September 17 on the streaming giant.
-Not long now, hey?
+Not long now, friends!

 Has Netflix released a trailer?

-It’s not really a trailer, but it still counts as something.
-Basically, Netflix released an advertisement for Moordale Secondary.
+Earlier this year, Netflix also released an advertisement for Moordale Secondary.
 It’s noice, different, unusual.

 Stay tuned for the full trailer.